 - SV is a measure of myocardial performance and is dependent on preload, contractility, and afterload.
 These relationships are shown below.

 HR and myocardial contractility are strictly cardiac factors.
 They are characteristics of the cardiac tissues, although they are modulated by various neural and humoral mechanisms.
 Preload and afterload, however, depend on the characteristics of both the heart and the vascular system.
 Preload and afterload may be designated as coupling factors because they constitute a functional coupling between the heart and blood vessels.

 - The autonomic nervous system is almost the main regulator of the HR.

 - The maximum sinus rate is estimated as (220 minus age).

 - The impact of tachycardia on the ‘CO’ is not uniform.

-- During physiological stress response, tachycardia often results in augmentation of ‘CO’.
+- During a physiological stress response, tachycardia often results in the augmentation of ‘CO’.
 However severe tachycardia may lead to decreased ‘CO’ due to reduced diastolic filling time.

 - The impact of bradycardia on ‘CO’ is more uniform, that is pulling down the ‘CO’ within the whole range of its severity (more on this, here).

 B. Determinants of stroke volume